graphql/graphql-spec/spec/Section 4 -- Introspection.md

 **Union**

 Unions are an abstract type where no common fields are declared.
-The possible types of a union are explicitly listed out in `possibleTypes`.
+The declared member types of a union are accessible via `memberTypes`.
+The possible Object types of a union are explicitly listed out in `possibleTypes`.
 Types can be made parts of unions without modification of that type.